sorengam/sorengam.github.io/index.md

-I'm a DPhil student in mathematics in Oxford, primarily working in algebraic geometry.
+I'm a mathematician working at the [Scuola Internazionale Superiore di Studi Avanzati](sissa.it) under a SISSA Mathematical Fellowship, primarily working in algebraic geometry.

 I'm interested in moduli spaces, quivers, Grothendieck rings, Fano schemes, and Hodge theory.

-This website is under construction.
+Before arriving in Trieste, I completed a DPhil in Mathematics at the University of Oxford.

 #### [Research](https://sorengam.github.io/research)